danvk/crosswalk/README.md

 - [ ] Add a check that all endpoints are implemented
 - [ ] Look into cleaning up generics
 - [ ] Decide on a name (ts-eliot?)
+- [ ] Should TypedRouter be a class or a function?
+- [ ] Figure out how to handle `@types` deps (peer deps?)
+- [ ] Make a demo project, maybe TODO or based on GraphQL demo
 - [ ] Decide on a parameter ordering for methods
+- [ ] Look into generating API docs, e.g. w/ Swagger
+- [x] Make the runtime validation part optional
 - [x] Plug in TS 4.1 template literal types